 So let me share this story with you:

 There was a little girl name Baindu in Lauwa Town.
-Whenever the parents are leaving for work they will ask her Baindu what can we bring you. she would reply a doll, of course, dolls, are cheap especially the ones we call “dry Memuna” her parent will gladly buy and bring home for Baindu.
+Whenever the parents are leaving for work they will ask her, Baindu what can we bring you? she would reply, a doll.
+Of course, dolls, are cheap especially the ones we call “dry Memuna” her parent will gladly buy and bring home for Baindu.

-She always wonders why are dolls don’t look like her or have the same hair, Baindu’s hair is coarse and sometimes she cries when her hair is been braided but her dolls hair are always so soft and so long that she wonders why hers is always short, curly and shrink down after combing.on top of that Baindu’s aunties, uncles, friends, and neighbors will tease her saying; oooh Baindu your child is way prettier, see her hair is long, yours is short, see how straight her nose is yours is broken, see her waist is so small…Baindu will cry and throw the dolls away.
+She always wonders why are dolls don’t look like her or have the same hair, Baindu’s hair is coarse and sometimes she cries when her hair is been braided but her dolls hair are always so soft and so long that she wonders why hers is always short, curly and shrink down after combing.on top of that Baindu’s aunties, uncles, friends, and neighbours will tease her saying; oooh Baindu your child is way prettier, see her hair is long, yours is short, see how straight her nose is yours is broken, see her waist is so small…Baindu will cry and throw the dolls away.
 The next day her mother said, Baindu what can I bring you today? she replies nothing! the mother asks her, but Baindu why?
 She replies I don’t want a doll that is prettier than me or doesn’t look like me.
 She never asks for a doll again because as little as she is, she does not want to be the judge.

-Let teach our kids, that they are beautiful irrespective of the color of their skin or texture of their hair.
+Let teach our kids, that they are beautiful irrespective of the colour of their skin or texture of their hair.
 Let teach our girls self-worth and how to embrace themselves.
 LOW SELF ESTEEM is real SELF HATE is real..buy them dolls that look like them, don’t compare them with their dolls.
 Adult, parents are sensitive about to your kids, if our girls/women are healthy emotionally and physically we will have healthy homes, offices, communities because they will be confident to take on the world or any challenges they are faced with and not worry about how they look or how people perceive them.
 Beauty they say is in the eyes of the beholder. the most beautiful person to you will not be as beautiful to the next person.
 Let embrace ourselves. women allow other women to lean on your shoulder we all do need a shoulder, fix each other’s crown.
 Catch them young let build our young girls, let’s start again with their generation, kids learn the most when they are young.

-We can do it, if only we believe in ourselves let’s be our sister’s keeper, let’s build a sisterhood stronger than the protein fiber of the spider web, let build us.by the way the Baindu story is fictional😂😉🤩😍Salone Uman unu no una sef#Salone women know thyself
+We can do it, if only we believe in ourselves let’s be our sister’s keeper, let’s build a sisterhood stronger than the protein fibre of the spider web, let build us.by the way the Baindu story is fictional😂😉🤩😍Salone Uman unu no una sef#Salone women know thyself